Logo Voyage

 The Höga Kustenleden is well-marked, but carrying a map or GPS app is helpful, especially in forested or remote areas.
 The trail includes uneven terrain with roots, rocks, and some steep climbs.
 While it is not technical, a moderate level of fitness is needed.

-Mosquito repellent, weatherproof clothing, and a backup power source like a power bank are also useful.
+Mosquito repellent, weatherproof clothing, and a backup power source like a power bank are recommended.

 Get in